 So, you're thinking about homeschooling your children?
 It is a big decision, but one that many of us find worthwhile.
 While you are thinking it over, check out the following information that will help you get started.
-You can also contact one of our homeschool liasons: Andrea Poole (270-665-9049) and Alison Riley (270-748-8293).
+You can also contact our homeschool liaison: Andrea Poole (270-665-9049).

 Home Education, or you may say Homeschooling, is the fastest growing movement in the United States.
 The homeschooling population of Kentucky is now above 1 percent of the state's public school enrollment.
 Kentucky registered homeschoolers in the year 2000 was 12,436.
 For 2004, the number of registered homeschoolers grew to 23,705.
 These official figures suggest Kentucky's homeschooling annual growth rate in is 24 percent.
 For more facts click here.